Interana/provision_tools/aws/snapshot/README.md

 # Description

-This procedure allows a interana customer to take a snapshot of ebs volumes on entire Interana cluster based on a tag. and then optionally share them with an account.
+This procedure allows an interana customer to take a snapshot of ebs volumes on their entire Interana cluster based on a tag and then optionally share them with an account.

 Be very sure of the interana_account_id you want to share with.
 After the share is done, you will